swcarpentry/r-novice-gapminder/09-control-flow.md

 }
 ~~~

-Notice that now returns an Error message
+Notice that now returns an Error message:

 ~~~ {.r}
 Error: 3 and 16 found in x